-FRP concentrations in surface water within the Brockman catchment were well below the ANZECC water quality guideline for lowland river systems value of 0.04mg/L and below the Limit of Reporting (LOR) at all sampling sites on both sampling occasions, except for Marda Brook (BRN26) with a value of 0.008 mg/L and Romany creek with a value of 0.006mg/L (LOR is 0.005mg/l) (Figure 16).
+SRP concentrations in surface water within the Brockman catchment werewell below the ANZECC water quality guideline for lowland river systems value of 0.04mg/L and below the Limit of Reporting (LOR) at all sampling sites on both sampling occasionsRomany Creek (BRN7) was the only site to approachingoccasion, the rest were near or under the limit of reporting value except for Marda Brook (BRN26) with a value of 0.008 mg/L and Romany creek with a value of 0.006mg/L (LOR is 0.005mg/l) (Figure 16).

-Figure 16: Filterable Reactive Phosphorous concentrations in surface water within the Brockman River catchment sampled on 26th August and 7th October 2010. blanks represent no sample taken
+Figure 16: Filterable Reactive Phosphorous concentrations in surface water within the Brockman River catchment sampled on 526th August and 722nd October 20120. \blanks represent no sample taken